Lule Warrenton: Director

-Due to her reputation as a great handler of "child players," Warrenton became known in Hollywood circles as "mother," and it has been stated that she "has no peers in the handling of child players."
+Due to her reputation as a great handler of "child players," Warrenton became known in Hollywood circles as "mother," and it was said at the time that she had "no peers in the handling of child players."

 Social influence

 Warrenton was somewhat of a pioneer for the progression of womanhood and the inclusion of females in the workplace, especially within Hollywood.

-Aside from being the only female director in the world to have her own studio, Warrenton also made a name for herself, by notably converting her own private home into a social center for women in Hollywood.
-She was known to be a key contributor for the movement within the Hollywood Film Company to establish a permanent home for these countless extra girls working in Hollywood.
+Aside from having the rare distinction of being a female director running her own studio, Warrenton also made a name for herself, by notably converting her own private home into a social center for women in Hollywood.
+She was known to be a key contributor to the movement within the Hollywood Film Company to establish a permanent home for the countless girls working as extras in Hollywood.

 Warrenton also was one of four founders of the Hollywood Studio Club, an organization for which any woman connected to a motion picture studio in any capacity is eligible to join.
 This drama club originated in the basement of the Hollywood Public Library.
-Eventually the Y.W.C.A. got involved and the group flourished, growing in size all the way up to the 175 members it contained in 1917.
+Eventually the Y.W.C.A. got involved and the group flourished, growing in size to 175 members by 1917.

 Post Universal Studios career

 Warrenton began her career at Universal Studios in 1912, but severed ties with the film giant in 1917 and continued to produce juvenile films independently.

-Following the split with Universal, Warrenton eventually left Hollywood and joined the San Diego Conservatory of Music while simultaneously becoming the head of an all women film company, also located in San Diego.
+Following the split with Universal, Warrenton eventually left Hollywood and joined the San Diego Conservatory of Music while simultaneously becoming the head of an all-women film company, also located in San Diego.

 Personal life

 Warrenton had two children, although most people only know about her son Gilbert.
 She also had a daughter, Mrs. Virginia Zimmerman, who married a doctor in Los Angeles.

-While still in her time at Universal, Warrenton contracted pneumonia in 1915, causing her six weeks of being bed ridden and unable to work.
+While still during her time at Universal, Warrenton contracted pneumonia in 1915, causing her to be bedridden for six weeks and unable to work.
 Upon her return to work, she was back in bed a day later, causing her to miss more time and opportunities.

 Warrenton stood at a height of five feet, six inches tall, weighed 150 pounds, and had long brown hair with blue eyes.
 She died in 1932 at Laguna Hospital.